HappyRay/testscribe/README.md

 Do you have to refer to documentation from time to time to figure out how to mock or assert complex mock call parameters?

-Do you wish to start a debugging session with as little overhead as possible?
+Do you wish to start a debugging session to understand a function better with as little overhead as possible?

 Are you looking for an intuitive tool to help improve your code and coding skills?